Environment and energy

 Promoting young talent

 S IMMO adopts targeted measures to promote young talent in the industry via the academic sector.
-As part of the existing collaboration with Danube University Krems, the company allowed students of the postgraduate real estate programme to undertake a foreign studies module at S IMMO Germany in Berlin.
-In addition, a scholarship for the short-term master’s level course Green.Building.Solutions was awarded again in 2017.
-This annual summer programme provides 30 students from the fields of architecture and civil engineering with extensive insight into the topic of sustainable construction.
+As part of the existing collaboration with Danube University Krems, the company has allowed students of the postgraduate real estate programme to undertake a foreign studies module at S IMMO Germany in Berlin in recent years.
+This module was conducted online in 2020 due to the COVID-19 pandemic.

 Proper money management and basic knowledge about finances and the economy are skills which have a great impact on people’s lives.
-Through its financial literacy initiative, S IMMO contributes to making it easier for young people to learn about this issue.
-From 2016 to 2020, the finance blog apropos-geld.at and the accompanying social media channels have posted regular articles about money and investments.
+Through its financial literacy initiative, S IMMO has contributed to making it easier for young people to learn about this topic in recent years.
+The financial blog aproposgeld. at, along with its social media channels, is only one example of S IMMO’s efforts in this domain.
+S IMMO realigned its financial literacy programme at the start of 2021 and now focuses its financial literacy communications on the corporate blog and the company’s LinkedIn account.

 Art Supermarket (Kunstsupermarkt)